gabrielmeyr/gabrielmeyr.github.io/_posts/2016-1-30-7-Angular-Directives-For-Beginners-To-Know.md

 For example, if you use `ngSrc` in an html file you should write it like this `ng-src`.

 Okay, the other thing to know is that Angular comes with a lot of helpful directives baked right in, but there are also lots of 3rd party directives that you can quickly bring in to your own code, sort of like an : libarary.
-I'll just include one of these third-party directives at the end as an example, the rest will all be included in Angular.
+All of these examples will be normal Angular directives baked right  into the framework, though.

 ##1. ngModel